zebreus/indexer-rust/README.md

 4. Launch the indexer with `./target/release/skyfeed-indexer [--help]`.

 You may need to increase the ulimit for the number of open files.
 You can do this by running `ulimit -n 1000000`.

+## Debugging and profiling

+### tokio

+You can use tokio-console to get more insights into what the tokio tasks are currently doing.
+Just run `tokio-console` while the indexer is running.